 Deploying an Amazon Lex Bot

-Deploy your Lex Bot by setting a trigger.
-Learn how to create a trigger →
+Deploy your Lex Bot by setting a Business Rule.

-Once the trigger is live, your Amazon Lex Bot will be available in the widget.
+Once the Business Rule is live, your Amazon Lex Bot will be available in the widget.